MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-set-up.md

 Microsoft Visual Studio 2017 helps you design, code, test, and debug your apps.

-If you don't already have Visual Studio 2017, click this link to install the free Microsoft Visual Studio Community 2017.
+If you don't already have Visual Studio 2017, you can install the free Microsoft Visual Studio Community 2017.
 This download includes device simulators for testing your apps:

 -   [Download Windows 10 developer tools](https://go.microsoft.com/fwlink/p/?LinkID=534189)

-When you install Visual Studio, use the custom option and make sure all Universal Windows App Development Tools options are selected, as shown here.
+When you install Visual Studio, make sure to select the Universal Windows App Development Tools option, as shown here:

 ![Visual Studio tools for UWP](images/vs-2017-community-setup.png)